How to Be a Better Friend to an Adult with Aspergers Syndrome a.k.a. High-Functioning Autism

-To present even a reasonable appearance of normality, many people with any degree of autism at all must memorize hundreds of social rules.
+To present even a reasonable appearance of normality, many people with any degree of autism at all, even those of us who are labeled as high functioning, must memorize hundreds of social rules.
 We aren't done even then; we still have to memorize what expressions on your faces mean what and practice in front of mirrors so we can put them on our faces when we communicate with you.
 We Aspies also have to try to decipher the hints, innuendos, subtext, and passive-aggressive attempts at behavior modification many people use instead of plain speech.

 While we are doing all of that, we may also be attempting to simulate normal eye contact to make other people comfortable and to insure they don't think we are sneaky, lying, or undependable based on what we look at or don't look at on their faces and how we go about it.
 All the while, we're worrying about whether people are going to misinterpret what we're saying.
 Many Aspies are worrying so much it makes the concentration necessary to do all that other stuff somewhat elusive.

 Most people appear to put more weight on body language, facial expressions, and physical appearances than on words or actions when it comes to what they think a person is saying and what they think of that person's character.
 Most people have a lot of conditions they require fulfilled, a lot of rules they require to be obeyed, and a there's a lot of acting to be done to communicate with them without upsetting them.
 They can easily become volatile and make verbal attacks or form intense negative opinions about us if we make even a minor misstep in communication.
 Communicating with non-autistic adults requires many people on the autism spectrum to almost constantly walk on eggshells.